VyasJaiswal137/google-cybersecurity-portfolio/01-foundations/foundations-summary.md

 * **Software Development Security:** Integrating security across each phase of the Software Development Lifecycle (SDLC).

 ### 3. Frameworks & Core Principles
-* **CIA Triad:** Safeguarding Confidentiality, Integrity, and Availability.
+* **CIA Triad:** Safeguarding Confidentiality, Integrity, and Availability across systems.
-* **Security Posture:** An organization's ability to react to change and manage the defense of critical assets.
+* **Security Posture:** An organization's ability to react to change and manage the defense of critical assets and data.
+* **NIST Frameworks:** Applying structured risk management guidelines to lower organizational vulnerability.

+### 4. Essential Security Analyst Tools
+* **SIEM Tools:** Centralized software used to aggregate logs, monitor events, and identify potential threats.
+* **Network Protocol Analyzers:** Tools used to capture and inspect network packet data.
+* **SQL & Python:** Foundational tools used by analysts to query database logs and automate basic security workflows.